HamzaNadeem1999/HamzaNadeem1999/README.md

 - Created optimized data models (Star/Snowflake) and schemas across PostgreSQL and MongoDB, improving query performance.
 - Supported real-time analytics with Kafka and Kinesis for fraud detection, cutting latency by 30%.

-**AI/Machine Learning Engineer, Sanofi**
-- Developed retrieval-based AI systems and RAG pipelines using BioBERT and GPT-3 for document summarization and classification.
-- Automated ML workflows with Docker, Kubernetes, and Airflow, accelerating model deployment cycles by 25%.
-- Applied deep learning (U-Net, Mask R-CNN) for medical imaging and NLP (BERT, spaCy) for sentiment and entity analysis.

 **Data Engineer, Hexaware**
 - Engineered real-time data pipelines with Kafka, Flink, and Spark Streaming for fraud detection and personalization.